Egel-Developers/egel-mods-installer/README.md

 2. Select a modpack from the dropdown menu.
 3. Install it using the **Installeren** button.

-Installed modpacks are marked with black text in the dropdown menu, for non-installed modpacks the name is grayed out.
+Installed modpacks are marked with a black name in the dropdown menu, for non-installed modpacks the name is grayed out.
 Freshly installed modpacks are loaded automatically.

 # Manage multiple modpacks